Financial Aid Disbursements

 Financial aid funds are disbursed approximately four weeks after each term begins.
 In addition, first-time student loan borrowers are not eligible to receive a loan disbursement until 30 days after their first term begins.
 The term "disbursement" refers to the earliest date the college may receive financial aid funds and apply them to your account, not the date the student will receive a refund.

 Refund represents funds being distributed to the student.
 Financial Aid is disbursed and refunded according to established KCTCS, Jefferson Community and Technical College (JCTC), and federal timelines and guidelines.
 Students should not expect any refund from excess funds until mid-September for the Fall term, early February for the Spring term, and late June for the summer term.
-All refunds, not just financial aid, are processed through BankMobile.
-For more information about BankMobile.
+All refunds, not just financial aid, are processed with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. Visit this link for more information: https://bankmobiledisbursements.com/refundchoicessso/.

 Please read the information below carefully